godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

   <source src="/storage/blog/dev-snapshot-godot-4-5-dev-4/3d-fti-scenetree.mp4?1" type="video/mp4">
 </video>

-Working in tandem since the integration of Jolt Physics as new 3D physics engine in Godot 4.4, [Mikael Hermansson](https://github.com/mihe) and [Jorrit Rouwe](https://github.com/jrouwe) (Jolt's creator) have made nearly [20 fixes and improvements](https://github.com/godotengine/godot/issues?q=is%3Apr%20state%3Amerged%20label%3Atopic%3Aphysics%20milestone%3A4.5%20(author%3Amihe%20OR%20author%3Ajrouwe)) to the Jolt integration for Godot 4.5, which should now provide an even better experience.
+Working in tandem since the integration of Jolt Physics as the new 3D physics engine in Godot 4.4, [Mikael Hermansson](https://github.com/mihe) and [Jorrit Rouwe](https://github.com/jrouwe) (Jolt's creator) have made nearly [20 fixes and improvements](https://github.com/godotengine/godot/issues?q=is%3Apr%20state%3Amerged%20label%3Atopic%3Aphysics%20milestone%3A4.5%20(author%3Amihe%20OR%20author%3Ajrouwe)) to the Jolt integration for Godot 4.5, which should now provide an even better experience.

 And more:
 - Add ability to apply forces and impulses to SoftBody3D. ([GH-100463](https://github.com/godotengine/godot/pull/100463))